|% of GDP||37.1 (p)||120.0||90.7|

-This indicator shows the general government consolidated gross debt as a percentage of GDP.
+This indicator shows the general government's consolidated gross debt as a percentage of GDP.

-The national figures for the general government sector are consolidated between subsectors.
-The basic data are expressed in the national currency converted into the euro using the end-year exchange rate for the euro provided by the European Central Bank.
+National data for the general government sector are consolidated across subsectors.
+The basic data is expressed in the national currency, converted into euros using the final year exchange rate for the euro provided by the European Central Bank.

 General government debt is defined as consolidated gross debt and is valued at face value at year-end prices.

-General government debt is broken down (as defined in ESA 2010) into currency and deposits (AF.2), securities other than shares (AF.3), and loans (AF.4).
+General government debt (as defined in ESA 2010) is broken down into currency and deposits (AF.2), different stock values (AF.3), and loans (AF.4).